Cyfrin/Updraft/courses/uniswap-v2/2-swap/14-swap-ex-1/+page.md

 This is just a simple example of Uniswap V2 Router testing.
 We can expand on this by testing other functions, varying inputs, and simulating more complex scenarios.

 The next step is to write more tests to cover other functions.
 We will also learn how to test the `swapExactTokensForETH` function.
-Let me know if you'd like to delve deeper into these topics.
-/home/equious/Nevermore/uniswap-v2/2-swap/14-swap-ex-1/+page.md